An Investigative Database

 Mesopotamia / Iraq — the documented core

 This is where the public record is deepest.
 The 2003 Iraq Museum looting, the Hobby Lobby DOJ settlement, the Oxford papyri pipeline, the operative ritual-content profile, the dealer ecology — every figure and named pipeline below sits inside this cluster.
-The other six clusters are structural analogues, addressed in the next section.
+The other eight clusters are structural analogues, addressed in the next section.
 They share the conditions that produced the Iraq case; with one exception (Syria’s ISIS-era material flowed through the same UAE corridor), they do not share a documented dealer or pipeline link to it.

 - Looting at scale is documented.
 Approximately 15,000 items stolen from the Iraq Museum in April 2003.
 Up to ~$12 billion in cultural-property losses since 2003 (UNESCO and academic; high-end and contested).
 5,548 artifacts forfeited by Hobby Lobby in the 2017 DOJ settlement.
 120 pieces missing from the Egypt Exploration Society’s Oxyrhynchus collection.
 The numbers are public.